Lyfae/UAV_Robotics_Team/Spring 2021/Software/blog/blog1.md

 *Software*
 * As of right now, the software team is trying their best to install CUDA, OpenCV and Tensorflow onto a computer that most of the members are accessing via Team viewer.
-* We currently have CUDA and OpenCV installed, but we when are running command to test if both are integrated corretly, there seemms to be some issues regardin the path.
+* We currently have CUDA and OpenCV installed, but we when are running command to test if both are integrated corretly, there seemms to be some issues regarding the path.
 * Planning to use tensorflow to help with the learning algorithm since it could be integrated with yolov3.
 More updates on this in the future.

 *Hardware*